Ten Ways to Make Extra Income on the Homestead

 - Trash Removal – Do you own a truck?
 A trailer that can attach to your vehicle?
 Put it to use!
 I can’t tell you of the constant pile of “trash” (Ex.
 Feed bags which I COULD repurpose, as mentioned in Celebrating A Simple Life’s post) I have in my front yard and slowly shove in garbage cans for pick-up.
 The previous owners burned everything in the fire pit but I’m not keen on burning plastic around my precious animals.

-- Build and Install Garden Beds – I have to hand over credit to my mom for this one.
-Have to ever built an above ground garden bed?
+- Build and Install Garden Beds – I have to hand over credit to my mom for this idea on how to make extra income.
+Have you ever built an above ground garden bed?
 I’ve built a lot of them, even in my short two years of homesteading.
 They can be so easy to build (depending on the design).
 There are people who want to have a garden but don’t want to put in the work to start – you can access that market and make a pretty penny doing so.
 I plan to possibly utilize this idea within the year!

 - Wreaths – You might be thinking “What?” on this one but hear me out!
 Do you own grape vines?
 If you do, you know the major pruning jobs that you do yearly and the product of those pruning sessions.
 Vines make beautiful wreaths.
 You can order simple things to decorate them with from Etsy or sell them undecorated.
 All you have to do is loop the dried wines around and around and Voila!
 A handmade wreath.
 This would be a big Spring and Christmas seller if you added some sunflowers or mistletoe!